ha5ha6/judy_blog/_pages/pgac.md

 The merits of this formulation include

-- the approximate policy can approach a deterministic policy, since action preferences are driven to produce the optimal stochastic policy, which can also be a deterministic policy
+- the approximate policy can approach a deterministic policy, since action preferences are driven to produce the optimal stochastic policy, （which can also be a deterministic policy）

 - it enables the selection of actions with arbitrary probabilities, where action-value based methods have no natural way of finding stochastic optimal policies

 See [Short Corridor](https://ha5ha6.github.io/judy_blog/pgac/#short-corridor) for more info

-### the Policy Gradient Theorem
+### Policy Gradient Theorem

 ### REINFORCE